Cristobal22/contacloud/README.md

 ### IMPORTANT: Creating the First Admin User

-For security and functionality, the first user with the `Admin` role must be created and configured manually in the Firebase Console.
+For security and functionality, the first user with the `Admin` role must be created and configured manually in the Firebase Console and via a special script.
 This is a one-time setup for your first administrator.

 **All users created via the Admin dashboard within the app will be automatically assigned the `Accountant` role.**